Somatic & Depth Therapy for a life deeply rooted.

 Therapy Modalities

-Guided by the core principles of Hakomi—mindfulness, nonviolence, organicity, unity, and mind–body holism—this method creates a compassionate space to explore your inner world.
-Instead of trying to analyze or solve feelings, Hakomi helps you slow down and notice the sensations, emotions, and impulses that live beneath your words and stories.
-Through this mindful attention, new connections emerge, opening pathways to deeper self knowledge.
+Guided by the core principles of Hakomi—mindfulness, nonviolence, organicity, unity, and mind–body holism—this method creates a trauma-informed and compassionate space to explore your inner world.
+Instead of trying to analyze or solve feelings, Hakomi helps you slow down and notice the sensations, emotions, reactions, beliefs, and impulses that live beneath your words and stories.
+As we invite curiosity about what arises, new connections emerge, opening pathways to deeper self-knowledge and somatic resolution.

 Sessions may include mindfulness exploration of limiting beliefs, reenactments of missing experiences, IFS style parts work, gentle movement experiments, and consensual therapeutic touch, always shaped by your needs and readiness.
 By listening deeply to the body in this way, Hakomi offers an embodied path home to yourself.

-• Eye Movement Desensitization and Reprocessing (EMDR) is a powerful therapy designed to help you process and move through distressing memories and experiences that may be stuck in your nervous system.
-By using guided bilateral stimulation—such as eye movements, taps, or sounds—EMDR helps your brain reprocess these memories in a way that reduces their emotional intensity and shifts how they affect you.
+• Eye Movement Desensitization and Reprocessing (EMDR) is an empirically proven, body-centered therapy designed to help you process and move through distressing experiences that have become stuck in your nervous system.
+By using guided bilateral stimulation—such as gentle eye movements, taps, or sounds—EMDR helps your brain reprocess old memories in a way that naturally reduces their emotional intensity and shifts how they live in your body today.

 • Transpersonal therapy supports what’s often called a spiritual emergence—a process where non-ordinary states of consciousness (through meditation, breathwork, dreams, psychedelic experiences, or spontaneous spiritual openings) bring profound shifts in awareness.
 These experiences can awaken a sense of meaning, connection, and creativity, yet they may also feel overwhelming, destabilizing, or difficult to integrate into daily life.

 In our work, we approach these moments with reverence for both their psychological and spiritual dimensions.
-Through somatic practices, mindfulness, and creative exploration, I help you anchor what’s unfolding—transforming intense or disorienting experiences into sources of inner wisdom, presence, and purpose.
+Through somatic practices, mindfulness, and creative exploration, I help you anchor what’s unfolding—weaving intense or disorienting experiences into the practical fabric of your everyday life, and allowing them to become stable sources of inner wisdom, presence, and purpose.

-My approach blends somatic practices with a mythopoetic lens.
-Together, we may draw on Internal Family Systems (IFS), breathwork, ritual, mindfulness, story, myth, and poetry to uncover the deeper meaning within your experience.
-Our work invites you to integrate both insight and symbolism into daily life—deepening self-understanding, transformation, and a more authentic relationship with yourself
+My approach blends clinical somatic practices with a mythopoetic lens.
+Together, we draw on Internal Family Systems (IFS), breathwork, ritual, mindfulness, story, and poetry to unpack your experiences and uncover their deeper meaning.
+Rather than leaving these journeys as abstract concepts, our work invites you to ground both the psychological insights and the rich symbolism into the practical fabric of your daily life—allowing you to return to your world more steady, clear, and fully inhabited.

 Ash Anthony